 Most importantly, don’t talk about ghosts during this festival as it is considered disrespectful and offensive.
 One would definately think that conducting any sort of 'paranormal investigation' would be a big NO NO.

 People are encouraged during this month to sprinkle salt outside the front door (as spirits are afraid of it), keep areas well-lit as spirits hide in the shadows, and keep the spirits well fed and happy, they will leave you alone.
 While it sounds like a paranormal investigator’s dream, it is a festival taken very seriously and respect for their festival and culture takes precedent.
 Regardless of what your beliefs are, it is a nice way to honour and remember relatives and those who have passed.
-Who doesn’t love a party – with ghosts?
+Who doesn’t love a p

 Sources: Singapore and Hong Kong Official Tourism sites.
 Featured Image belongs to The Chairman's Bao.